What Does A Bee See? thumbnail image

 Bees Can Detect Electromagnetic Fields

-As a bee flies, they become positively charged.
+As a bee flies, it becomes positively charged.
 This allows pollen to stick to them easily.
 When they cannot detect this charge, the bees indicate that the flower’s nectar and pollen have already been harvested.

 Bees Communicate via Pheromones